Tuba03/javascript-practice-exercises/README.md

-# JavaScript Learning Playground 🌐✨
+# JavaScript Practice Exercise 🌐✨

 This repository contains a collection of hands-on JavaScript exercises that I’ve written to practice and strengthen my understanding of core frontend concepts.
 These files cover everything from variables and functions to DOM events and animations.